nus-cs2103-AY2122S2/ip/docs/README.md

 ### `todo`: Adds a ToDo task

-Adds a ToDo task to Echo.
+Adds a ToDo task to Duke.

 Format:
 `todo <description>`